phueb/UnMasked/README.md

 and instead computes the sum of the cross-entropy errors for every token in the input.

 These two methods produce very different results.
-The holistic method - which uses raw input - favors models trained without predicting unmasked tokens, and handicaps those that were trained in this way (all Roberta models save for BabyBERTa).
+The holistic method favors models trained without predicting unmasked tokens, and handicaps those that were trained in this way (all Roberta models save for BabyBERTa).
-The 'MLM" method - which requires additional pre-processing of input - does not handicap models trained with predicting unmasked tokens, because it uses mask symbols to compute scores, which ensures that a model never has access to information in the input about what word it should predict.
+The 'MLM" method does not handicap models trained with predicting unmasked tokens, because it uses mask symbols to compute scores, which ensures that a model never has access to information in the input about what word it should predict.